Daniel’s 70th Week Prophecy

 Here is some information that points to Antiochus IV and no one else.

-- Antiochus III, a king of Syria during the Seleucid empire, was the father of Antiochus IV, and had made a covenant/treaty with the Jews before he died.
+1. Antiochus III, a king of Syria during the Seleucid empire, was the father of Antiochus IV, and had made a covenant/treaty with the Jews before he died.
 After Antiochus IV gained the Seleucid throne, he renewed (confirmed) that covenant/treaty for a period of 7 years.
 It was in the middle of that 7-year treaty that Antiochus IV stopped the normal daily sacrifices in the Jewish temple and installed a standing statue of Zeus in the temple, and sacrificed pigs to it.
 Shortly afterward, the temple was abandoned, left inactive, unoccupied and empty, for over 2 years.
 The image of Zeus was the ‘abomination’ and the consequential abandonment and vacancy of the temple while it still stood was the ‘desolation.’
 It seems that few are aware that Antiochus IV had a 7-year treaty with the Jews.
 There is no reason to expect a repetition of this 7 year treaty in the future.

-- Jesus’ death did not stop the sacrifices in the Temple.
+2. Jesus’ death did not stop the sacrifices in the Temple.
 They continued for 40 more years.
 We understand that they were no longer needed or accepted, but they did not stop.
 He did not ‘confirm a covenant’ with them.
 How can anyone believe that Jesus’ new Covenant was only for 7 years?
 Jesus’ blood created an eternal New Covenant, one that He would not break 3.5 years later.

-- The ‘prince who is to come’ made use of ‘abominations’, ie, idols, and brutal violent acts of desecration.
+3. The ‘prince who is to come’ made use of ‘abominations’, ie, idols, and brutal violent acts of desecration.
 Jesus was not the ‘prince who is to come.’
 Antiochus IV did all of this.
 There is nothing in the New Testament about the Antichrist being an idolater, placing statues or images in the temple, or repeating the abomination event again.
 There is only Paul’s statement that the Man of Sin will represent himself as God on His throne.
 This is really evil, perhaps even worse that than what Antiochus IV did, but it is not an idol (abomination), nor is there any future desolation of the Temple other than the one that began in AD70.

-- It was not the ‘people of Jesus’ who brought the destruction to the Temple.
+4. It was not the ‘people of Jesus’ who brought the destruction to the Temple.
 It was the people/race of the idolater who made and broke the 7 year covenant, that brought destruction to the Temple and Jerusalem.
 It is unimaginable that there were lots of Jews in the Roman army.

-- In the Olivet discourse, Jesus was describing the coming destruction of the Temple and Jerusalem prophesied in Daniel 9:26.
+6. In the Olivet discourse, Jesus was describing the coming destruction of the Temple and Jerusalem prophesied in Daniel 9:26.
 His reference to the ‘abomination of desolation’ had two purposes.
-It was to be a warning sign to any believers which were still in the city they should escape from Jerusalem immediately.
+It was to be a warning sign to any believers which were still in the city that they should escape from Jerusalem immediately.
 Luke 21:20 equates this with the arrival of the armies around Jerusalem, without any reference to the ‘abomination of desolation.’
 The last chance to escape Jerusalem was during a brief calm before Titus closed off access to the city at Passover in AD 70.
-From Luke’s account, the presence of the images and symbols of Zeus that accompanied the armies would have been confirmation enough.
+From Luke’s account, the presence of the images and symbols of Zeus that accompanied these armies would have been confirmation enough.

-- All English translations (I have found no exceptions) quote Jesus as saying “when you see the Abomination of desolation standing in the holy place…where it should not be’ then flee Jerusalem quickly.
+7. All English translations (I have found no exceptions) quote Jesus as saying “when you see the Abomination of desolation standing in the holy place…where it should not be’ then flee Jerusalem quickly.
 Antiochus IV had placed a statue of Zeus (standing) in the Temple, probably in the inner court near the Altar, not in the Holy of Holies where it could not be seen.
 It stood there, with a lightning bolt in its right hand.
-Statues of Zeus/Jupiter seated on a throne were placed in many pagan temples, and if the image set up by Antiochus IV was seated, it could still be described as ‘standing’, referring to the entire statue, including the throne.
+Statues of Zeus/Jupiter seated on a throne were placed in many pagan temples, and if the image set up by Antiochus IV was a ‘sitting Zeus’, it could still be described as ‘standing’, referring to the entire statue, including the throne.
 But the word ‘standing’ in this verse is wrong.
 The word translated ‘standing’ is not a present active participle.
 It is a perfect active participle.
 What Jesus said was “when you see the abomination of desolation, the one having stood in the holy place…” Jesus was not saying that the Zeus’ statue would be placed in the temple again, to be seen by the disciples as a sign to flee Jerusalem.
 He was saying that if the believers in Jerusalem ever saw the image of Zeus again they must escape quickly.
 Jesus was specifically referring to the idol of Antiochus IV, or its representation and symbols, not to any action of the still future Antichrist.

 There is no basis for saying that Daniel 11:31 will have a future, second fulfillment.
 There will not be a future ‘abomination of desolation.’
 The events of 167 BC in Jerusalem will never be repeated.
 The Antichrist may have some traits in common with Antiochus IV, but the situation will be very different.
 I will not be surprised if the future Antichrist/Mahdi is a Syrian.